For what is yet more powerful than death

 What mighty theorems thrive on proofs so thin

-That men brave death to know what heav’n they’re in?
+That men brave death to find what heav’n they’re in?

 © Loubert S Suddaby.
 All Rights Reserved.